oren/oren.github.io/adoption-programs/adoption-program-1/tutorial-2/README.md

 # Tutorial 2 - Add the ability to ask for help
-TODO: This section will be written in Q1 of 2020.
+In this tutorial you will add a feature to your bot - you will be able to ask the bot for help.
+Here is what you will be able to do:
 ```
 crystal coach.cr --help

+I am your coach!

+How can I help you today?
+1. Increase my physical strength
+2. Learn to Surf
+3. Learn to dance Cuban Salsa

+Choose 1, 2, or 3 and hit enter
 ```

+Time: 10 minutes

+TODO: This section will be written in Q1 of 2020.

 Congrats!
 You completed the basic part of the program.
 You built a simple bot that you can ask for help.
 This is your graduation party!